alfredbaudisch/alfredbaudisch.com/content/experiments/156-procedural-spiky-bomb-with-geometry-nodes/index.md

 ## Problem

--   I wanted to create a UV Sphere with spikes (cones), where spikes are aligned to the UV Sphere’s faces normals.
+-   I wanted to create a UV Sphere with spikes (cones), where spikes are aligned to the UV Sphere's faces normals.
 I want the spikes to be alternated/ping-ponged: one spike, an empty spot, so on and so forth.
 -   I tried to alternate the spikes by using the faces indexes, if the index is even, show spike, otherwise, hide it.
-The problem is that the faces’ indexes are not linear.
+The problem is that the faces' indexes are not linear.
--   I also tried by comparing normals or comparing indexes that already have the “spike”, but I don’t know how to compare with previous iterations using Geo Nodes (i.e. if spike has already been shown at this normal/or this index, do not show it now, like storing a temporary variable – this is so simple with coding).
+-   I also tried by comparing normals or comparing indexes that already have the "spike", but I don't know how to compare with previous iterations using Geo Nodes (i.e. if spike has already been shown at this normal/or this index, do not show it now, like storing a temporary variable – this is so simple with coding).

 This is the ball full of spikes:

 [![](/media/wp-content/2022/01/spikes01.png)](/media/wp-content/2022/01/spikes01.png)

-When I tried to alternate the face’s indexes using a Math – Modules node %2:
+When I tried to alternate the face's indexes using a Math – Modules node %2:

 [![](/media/wp-content/2022/01/spikes02.png)](/media/wp-content/2022/01/spikes02.png)